Getting started firing BRONZclay is easy....

 BRONZclay is fired in activated carbon, the same stuff used in water filters.
 There are 2 kinds of activated carbon that can be used: coal and coconut.
 Firing in the coconut-derived carbon is supposed to give a clean bronze color to the metal, but I've almost always ended up with some coloration, and the coal-based carbon gives the metal a colorful, but somewhat unpredictable patina.
 The patina is the result of metallic impurities in the coal, and the specific colors are influenced by temperature.

 While it seems easy to skip down to the store to buy some activated carbon, I do not recommend buying off-the-shelf carbon.
-It's important to know what type of activated carbon you are buying. some carbons are acid washed as part of the activation process.
-Acid-washed coal carbon is okay, but acid-washed coconut carbon is unsafe because when heated, toxic fumes are released.
+It's important to know what type of activated carbon you are buying.
+Some carbons are acid washed as part of the activation process.
 Resist the temptation to buy generic activated carbon because there is no guarantee what type of carbon it is.
-We offer the firing pans in kits with activated carbon and other tools here.

 Carbon is the 4th most abundant element in the universe by mass.
 Every living thing has carbon as one of its building blocks.